Dylan Carlson Player Props: Cardinals vs. Astros

-Dylan Carlson -- 2-for-4 in his most recent game -- will be in action for the St. Louis Cardinals versus the Houston Astros, with Cristian Javier on the hill, on June 28 at 7:45 PM ET.
+Dylan Carlson -- with a slugging percentage of .455 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals versus the Houston Astros, with J.P.
+France on the mound, on June 29 at 7:15 PM ET.

-He had two hits (going 2-for-4) in his most recent appearance against the Astros.
+In his last game he had a one-hit performance (1-for-4) against the Astros.

 Dylan Carlson Game Info & Props vs. the Astros